vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 HINT
 </summary>

-> A4: When too many taxa are present, such as at species level, it becomes difficult to distinguish the colors.
+> A: When too many taxa are present, such as at species level, it becomes difficult to distinguish the colors.
 As you might realize, when there are too many taxa it becomes very difficult to spot anything in the stacked bar plot.

 </details>